 - Wave Tank – Illustrates the breaking wave motion with coloured liquids

-- Gaint Kaleidoscope – Learn more light and reflections with this extra-large kaleidoscope that allows children to claw inside
+- Giant Kaleidoscope – Learn more about light and reflections with this extra-large kaleidoscope that allows children to claw inside

-- Starry Nights Constellation Board – explore the nights sky with
+- Starry Nights Constellation Board – Explore the night sky

 The partnership with the International Antarctic Centre will allow the exhibits and activities to be accessible to the Christchurch community.